An way to isolating SQL high CPU concerns is summarised in the screenshot below:

-1. From Windows task manager check the overall CPU utilization.
-Collect the details of number of logical processors present on the box.
+1. Check the overall CPU usage via the Windows task manager.
+Gather information on the number of logical processors on the box.

-2. From task manager, check the SQL Server process CPU utilization.
-Is the SQL CPU constantly above 70%?
+2. Check the SQL Server process CPU consumption in Task Manager.
+Is the SQL CPU always at or above 70%?

-- How do you typically become aware that CPU is the bottleneck?
+- How do you usually realise your CPU is a bottleneck?

-- What is the impact of the problem?
-Are there particular errors that your user application?
+- What is the problem’s impact?
+Are there any specific errors that your user application encounters?

-- Can you make new connections to the server during the problem period?
+- Is it possible to establish new connections to the server during the outage?

-- How long did the problem last?
-Have you been able to do anything that seemed to help resolve the problem?
+- How long did the issue persist?
+Have you been able to come up with anything that appears to be helpful in resolving the issue?

-4. If the High CPU is causing by process other than SQL Server process (sqlservr.exe) engage the team which takes care of that process.
+4. f a process other than SQL Server (sqlservr.exe) is producing the high CPU, contact the team in charge of that process.

-5. Open Perfmon and add the below counters:
+5. Open Perfmon and add the counters listed below:

 % Privileged Time